Liquid Staking Tokens in Automated Market Makers: Empirical Analysis

+Figures\ref{fig:wealthPools_curve} and \ref{fig:MA30pools_curve} exhibit the wealth of LP, HOLD, and LST, as well as the 30-day moving averages of their differences, for the five LST pools on Curve.
 Three of the pools allow swapping stETH for ETH but differ in the parameters used and, consequently, in the behavior of the bonding curve.
 While the leverage parameter A for the largest pool in terms of TVL is 30, the ``concentrated'' (A=1000) and ``ng'' (A=1500) pools that have later inception dates, offer more concentrated liquidity.
 Figure \ref{fig:MA30pools_curve} shows that the more concentrated pools almost always compensate LPs for loss-versus-holding, but trading fees are not sufficient to compensate for loss-versus-staking.

 The analysis also includes two pools with reward-LSTs -- rETH and cbETH -- deployed to Curve v2.
 As reward-LSTs, rETH and cbETH are not pegged to 1 ETH and their pools use the Cryptoswap Invariant - an AMM that concentrates liquidity around their current prices.
 The returns in the rETH and cbETH pools were significantly impacted by the distribution of CRV token rewards.
 As depicted in Figure \ref{fig:wealthPools_curve} (blue dotted lines), the LP wealth including CRV tokens actually significantly exceeded the staking returns for rETH and cbETH.
-Without rewards, the picture is similar
+Without rewards, the picture is similar to stETH pools, where trading fees are not sufficient to compensate for loss-versus-staking.